AAAI-22 is pleased to present the following series of distinguished speakers:

 Title: Advancing Agricultural Genome to Phenome Research

 Our goal is to develop statistical models that will predict crop performance in diverse environments.
-Crop phenotypes such as yield and drought tolerance are controlled by genotype, environment and their interactions.
-The necessary volumes of phenotypic data, however, remain limiting and our understanding of the interaction between genotypes and environments is limited.
+Crop phenotypes such as yield and drought tolerance are controlled by genotype, environment, and their interactions.
+The necessary volumes of phenotypic data, however, remain limiting, and our understanding of the interaction between genotypes and environments is limited.
 To address this limitation, we are building new sensors and robots to automatically collect large volumes of phenotypic data.

 Schnable’s wide-ranging investigations of the maize genome have resulted in over 200 peer-reviewed publications, an h-index of 77, and over 24,000 citations.
 He is a fellow of the American Association for the Advancement of Science, co-lead of the Genomes to Fields Initiative, the PI of the Agricultural Genomes to Phenomes Initiative (AG2PI), a past chair of the American Society of Plant Biology’s Science Policy Committee, and a past chair of the Maize Genetics Executive Committee.